kevgo/text-runner/textrun-workspace/README.md

 ### cd action

-The <code textrun="action/name-full">workspace/cd</code> action changes the current working directory into the given directory inside the workspace.
+The <b textrun="action/name-full">workspace/cd</b> action changes the current working directory into the given directory inside the workspace.
 Example documentation snippet to demonstrate the use case:

 <a textrun="run-in-textrunner">